 One guideline of the vehicle global warming pollution standards is that any required changes not cost consumers any additional money over the life of the vehicle.
-In other words, any technology added to a car to reduce greenhouse gas emissions cannot cost consumers more to operate over the life of the technology than it cost to purchase.
+In other words, the technologies added to a car to reduce its greenhouse gas emissions must cost less than the amount consumers will save in operating costs.

 The technological changes needed to achieve these reductions (such as five and six-speed automatic transmissions and improved electrical systems) will likely result in modest increases in vehicle costs that would be more than recouped over time by consumers in the form of reduced fuel expenses.
-CARB projects that cars attaining the 34 percent reduction in global warming pollution required by 2016 would cost approximately \$1,115 more for consumers to purchase, while light trucks achieving the required 25 percent reduction would cost about \$1,341 more.154
+CARB projects that cars attaining the 34 percent reduction in global warming pollution required by 2016 would cost approximately \$1,115 more for consumers to purchase, while light trucks achieving the required 25 percent reduction would cost about \$1,341 more.161

 However, the agency also estimates that the rules will significantly reduce operating costs for new vehicles-particularly for fuel.
 By subtracting operating cost savings from the projected additional monthly payment associated with purchasing vehicles that comply with the standard, CARB projects that, upon full phase-in, consumers will save \$3 to \$7 every month as a result of the standards.
-CARB also projects that the net impact of the standards to the state's economy will be positive, suggesting that Maine could save money while at the same time reducing its overall emissions of global warming gases.
-155
+CARB also projects that the net impact of the standards to the state's economy will be positive, suggesting that Washington could save money while at the same time reducing its overall emissions of global warming pollution.162

-POLICY RECOMMENDATIONS
+POLICY RECOMMENDATION

-Adopt the Cleaner Cars Program
+Adopt the Clean Cars Program

-Adoption of the Cleaner Cars program would be beneficial public policy for Maine.
-The program would provide public health benefits from reduced automotive pollution, enhance the state's energy security, and stimulate research and development of clean car technologies.
-It is also a viable public policy, given technological advances in clean car technologies over the past decade and consumer demand for clean vehicles.
+Adoption of the Clean Cars program would be beneficial public policy for Washington.
+The program would provide public health benefits by reducing toxic, smog-forming, and global warming pollution from vehicles.
+The Clean Cars program would enhance the state's energy security, and stimulate research and development of clean car technologies.
+It is a viable public policy, given technological advances in clean car technologies over the past decade and consumer demand for clean vehicles.
+Furthermore, the program would save money for consumers over the life of their automobile.